Manage SMB using the GUI

 • Config Filesystem: select the filesystem used for persisting cluster-wide protocol configurations.

-Setting a list of SMB floating IPs in all-cloud installations is impossible due to cloud provider network limitations.
-In this case, the SMB service must be accessed by using the primary addresses of the cluster nodes.
+Due to cloud provider network limitations, setting a list of SMB floating IPs in all cloud installations is impossible.
+In this case, the SMB service must be accessed using the cluster nodes' primary addresses.

 1. Select Save.